mtrainings/GitOps_and_ArgoCD/LAB/LAB13/Tracking_strategies_Head.md

 # Tracking Strategies: Git Tag

+This exercise demonstrates the use of a Git HEAD reference as a tracking strategy for Argo CD applications.
+Follow these steps:

 <details>
 <summary><b>Solution</b></summary>
 <p>

 ## 1. Create an Argo CD application declaratively using YAML with the following specifications

 **Example Manifest:**